jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 ## Revisiting policy iteration

 Like so many methods in RL, the foundation of DDPG and DPG is policy iteration.
 Policy iteration is a template algorithm for improving your policy.
-It is described by two steps that you repat until the policy stops improving:
+It is described by two steps that you repeat until the policy stops improving:

 1. Evaluate $Q^\pi(s, a)$ for your current policy $\pi$ for all state-action pairs.
 2. Improve your policy $\pi$ by updating it to maximize $Q(s, \pi_\theta(s))$ for each state.